yashketkar/airline/README.md

 The original problem can be viewed [here](case_study.xlsx)

 # The Solution
-The code for the solution is available [here](solution.py) It is compatible only wtih Python 2.
+The Solution with results in the form of an IPython Notebook can be viewed [here](solution.ipynb) The Python 2 code for the solution is available [here](solution.py)

 # The Problem
 ## Case study